Jaded-Encoding-Thaumaturgy/vs-wobbly/README.md

     <img alt="downloads" src="https://static.pepy.tech/personalized-badge/vswobbly?period=total&units=international_system&left_color=grey&right_color=blue&left_text=downloads">
 </p>

-A collection of VapourSynth functions for parsing wobbly files.
+A collection of VapourSynth functions for parsing and filtering wobbly files.
-Full information on how every function works, as well as a list of dependencies and links, can be found in the docstrings of each function.
+Full information on how every function works, as well as a list of dependencies and links, can be found in the docstrings of each function and class.
 For further support,
 drop by `#dev` in the [JET Discord server](https://discord.gg/XTpc6Fa9eB).